 Growth Mindset: I know improvement takes time and I celebrate the small steps.
 Even a little progress makes a difference!

 Tip: Whether you are at home or in the classroom, always emphasize the process over the outcome.
 Celebrate effort, new ideas, bouncing back from failure and mistakes, and so on.
-Learning is a process and an ongoing journe and every child’s goal should be to take steps toward improvement every day.
+Learning is a process and an ongoing journey and every child’s goal should be to take steps toward improvement every day.
 When they take those steps, recognize and encourage their efforts.
-Meanwhile, use the other tips listed here to shift children’s mindset around failures and help them transform negative self-talk.
+Meanwhile, use the other tips listed here to shift children’s mindsets around failures and help them transform negative self-talk.

 These fixed mindset vs. growth mindset examples will help you and your children or students not only understand the difference, but also put these powerful concepts into practice.
 Consider writing your favorite growth mindset examples on sentence strips and hanging them on a bulletin board as a daily reminder.

-Then, to dive even deeper into a growth mindset, have a look at our growth mindset journal.
+Looking for additional resources?
+Have a look at our growth mindset journal.
 As the children in your life develop this mindset, you’ll notice a huge difference in their confidence, motivation, and resilience!